Hydron-4hv/GDT_PCB/README.md

 Note: changes planned for next revision:
 - Improve creepage distance as possible.
 Isolation slots.
+- Potential to add transformer isolation for CT input from ribbon cables
 - Use RS485 for gate drive signal input from RJ45 for increased noise immunity.
 (High priority)
 - Add power status LED
 - "12V" to be renamed to "5V", and supply also used for RS485 receiver